openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-datapanel.md

 ### Example 1 (Setting Data Panel Type)

-This example demonstrates how to set the type of a data panel using the `type` property.
+This example demonstrates how to set the type of a data panel using the `type` attribute.

 <!-- run -->